International Study Abroad

 - Students must agree to abide by the University of Sydney Student Code of Conduct whilst studying abroad, as they will be acting as a representative of the Faculty of Arts and Social Sciences and of the University.

 The student must first submit an Application to Study Abroad to the Faculty of Arts and Social Sciences.

-The student will need to seek academic approval for the individual subjects that they intend to take.
-To do this, the student must submit relevant syllabus (or unit of study outlines) with their application to the Faculty of Arts and Social Sciences.
+The student must submit relevant syllabus (or unit of study outlines) with their application to the Faculty of Arts and Social Sciences.
 Units will be sent to the relevant International or Exchange Coordinator in the relevant department(s).for approval.

-The student should be ready to supply the with the following supporting documents to the Faculty of Arts and Social Sciences once approved for Independent Study Abroad:
+The student should be ready to supply the following supporting documents to the Faculty of Arts and Social Sciences once approved for Independent Study Abroad:

 - a letter of offer or conditional offer from the intended host institution,